 The N.U.in Program, administered by Northeastern University’s Office of the Chancellor, began in Fall 2007 with a group of students who studied at Swinburne University of Technology in Melbourne, Australia.
-Over the past ten years, N.U.in has continued to evolve with the changing needs of Northeastern and our students.
+Since then, the N.U.in Program has continued to evolve with the changing needs of Northeastern and our students.
 The program developed an academic model that allows students to take courses that fulfill Northeastern core and/or major requirements in addition to one course of cultural relevance to their specific site.

-With overall student development and long-term success in mind, university leadership took a bold step and pushed the innovative nature of The N.U.in Program even further by establishing it as the only official pathway for students to spring admission.
-Between 2011 and 2019, N.U.in has added new locations and partnerships around the globe, and significantly increased enrollment.
+With overall student development and long-term success in mind, university leadership took a bold step and pushed the innovative nature of the N.U.in Program even further by establishing it as the only official pathway for students to spring admission.
+Over the course of the program’s history, N.U.in has added new locations and partnerships around the globe, and significantly increased enrollment.
 Since then thousands of students have completed The N.U.in Program and successfully matriculated at Northeastern University.